Raja-AbdulWahab/My-demo-Repo/README.md

 # My-demo-Repo
-This repo is for practice
+This repo is for practice.
+Founder: Abdul Wahab.